Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 Enemies provoke an attack of opportunity whenever they would spend movement to leave your zone of control.

+### Reliable

+You have advantage on Prowess (Endurance) skill checks made as part of the Block reaction.

 ### Resilient

 Choose an attribute.
 Special attacks made against you that target the specified attribute are made with disadvantage.